chrisi96fan/Prolific-Study-Fetcher/README.md

 # Prolific Study Fetcher

 Note: This is intended as a personal project.
-Some parameters—such as screen coordinates used with pyautogui—are customized for a specific setup and most likely won't work for other setups.
+Some parameters like screen coordinates used with pyautogui are customized to my specific setup and most likely won't work for other setups.

+# Requirements:

-Requirements: The required Python libraries are listed in the requirements.txt file.
+The required Python libraries are listed in the requirements.txt file.
 You can install them with:

 pip install -r requirements.txt

-Automation Setup (Windows)
+# Automation Setup (Windows)

 This script is triggered via a scheduled task in Windows Task Scheduler: